Reliable Characterization for Improving and Validating Accurate Quantum Operations: Introduction

 \section{Introduction}

-As error rates of quantum operations implemented in recent experiments approach a fault-tolerant threshold \cite{Barends2014}, it becomes more important to develop reliable methods for characterizing the implementation accuracy.
-The results of characterization experiments are employed to validate the implemented operations of quantum information processing or to improve the accuracies of these operations, if they are too low.
-The design of the characterization methods should be guided by the suitability of their results for such validation and improvement.
+As error rates of elemental quantum operations implemented in recent experiments approach a fault-tolerant threshold of a surface code \cite{Barends2014}, it becomes more important to develop more reliable methods for characterizing their accuracies.
+In particular, in order to realize a practical quantum computer, it is necessary to further improve the quantum operations as much as possible beyond the threshold towards successful work of a quantum error correction in practice.
+The results of characterization experiments are employed to validate the implemented operations of quantum information processing (QIP) or to improve the accuracies of these operations.
+The design of the characterization methods should be guided by the suitability of their results for such improvement and validation steps.
+Reliability of a characterization method, which is defined as a closeness between true object characterized and result of characterization, is an important and fundamental suitability, and we focus on it in the paper.